 How to Detect a Narcissist: 10 Red Flags You Should Never Ignore

-Have you ever met someone who seems charming at first but leaves you feeling drained, manipulated, or unimportant?
-You might be dealing with a narcissist.
-Narcissism is more than just vanity or self-confidence it’s a personality disorder characterized by an inflated sense of self-importance, a deep need for admiration, and a lack of empathy for others.
+Have you ever found yourself charmed by someone who later on made you feel thoroughly drained, manipulated, and utterly insignificant?
+You may indeed be dealing with a narcissist.
+It is important that one learns how to detect a narcissist because narcissism is not simply a case of vanity or high self-confidence; it is a full-blown personality disorder characterized by the narcissist’s inflated sense of self-importance, an extreme need for their audacious desire for admiration, and a chilling lack of empathy for anyone else.

 By the end, you’ll be able to spot narcissistic traits with confidence and take steps to safeguard your well-being.
 Let’s dive in.